 Our range of performance additives can improve processing or enhance the performance of your end component.
 We can supply additives as a stand-alone additive masterbatch or compound, or more commonly we’ll incorporate additives into your custom coloured masterbatches.
 Our expert team can tailor the addition rate of the additive for your specific manufacturing conditions and end-use requirements.

 We offer an impressive range of special effects for plastics.
 These are achieved using a select group of effect pigments, used in place of or alongside regular pigments and dyestuffs.
 Special effects are increasingly favoured in the design of modern plastic components.
-In response to ever-changing market demands, our expert technical team continue to expand our effects portfolio.
-Please take a look at our Effect of the month.
+In response to ever-changing market demands, our expert technical team continues to expand our effects portfolio.
+See our Special Effects page to find out more.

 Household brands such as Nescafe, Glade, V05 and Sensodyne have utilised our special effects for plastics.
 If you’re seeking visual distinction for your packaging or product, then our effect masterbatches can offer you the edge over your competitors.
 Combined with our custom colours, the possibilities are almost limitless.